Brenndoerfer/datascience.terminology.me/_items/prior-probability.md

 ### Example

 We want to predict if a certain soccer player will score a goal in a certain match.
-We do have prior observations about the players and the teams performance.
+We do have prior observations about the players and the teams' performance.
 This is our prior probability.
 Let's call it event A.

-During the game an additional event, event B, that affects the probability of event A occurred.
-With this additional information we can formulate the posterior.
+During the game, an additional event, event B, affects the probability of event A occurred.
+With this additional information, we can formulate the posterior.
 Because event B is affecting event A and because event B happened after event A, we can revise our prior probability of event A occurring.